 Ballarat North

-The ‘core area’ of the Ballarat North precinct has been rezoned to Urban Growth Zone (UGZ).
+The Ballarat North PSP area has been rezoned to the Urban Growth Zone (UGZ).
 The Environmental Audit Overlay (EAO) has also been applied to part of the land at 15 Olliers Road, Mount Rowan and Noble Court, Mount Rowan.
+However, no immediate urban development can take place until a PSP and DCP have been finalised and implemented into the Ballarat Planning Scheme.

-The ‘core area’ was identified by Ballarat City Council as the preferred next residential growth area and has been the subject of appropriate strategic technical assessments and engagement with landowners and relevant agencies over several years by Council.
+To inform preparation of the PSP, the area that has been rezoned has been the subject of strategic technical assessments and engagement with landowners and relevant agencies over several years by Council.

 A map displaying the Ballarat North core and expanded areas